Parfrey's Glen Work Day

-Love the Southern Kettle Moraine State Forest?
-Help us keep it beautiful and healthy as we remove invasive buckthorn and brush at one of the best spots on the property – Bald Bluff.
+Love Parfrey’s Glen?
+Help us keep it beautiful and healthy as we remove invasive honeysuckle and brush.
 This is hard work, but it’s important and makes a huge difference in the health of the local ecosystem.

-Moderate physical fitness required: Be prepared to walk up and down the steep trail at least once.
-Volunteers will be using loppers and other tools to remove and treat woody invasive plants as well as moving small trees and brush.
+Moderate physical fitness required: Volunteers will be using loppers and other tools to remove and treat woody invasive plants as well as moving small trees and brush.
 No skills needed – you will be trained on-site.
-Please note there is no bathroom available on-site.

 Volunteers should bring:

 - Appropriate clothing for working outdoors (we recommend boots, long pants, and long sleeves that you don’t mind getting dirty and beat up);

 - Work gloves and safety glasses or sunglasses (extras will be available if needed);

 - Water and snacks to keep your energy up;

 - Loppers if you have them (we have a limited supply and it is always helpful to have extras).

 RSVP required – if you would like to sign up to help, please contact Jared Urban to let him know you will be coming, and also mention if you are bringing loppers.
 He can also answer any questions you might have about the work, what to bring, etc. Note that this work day will go on unless there is pouring rain – please RSVP to receive any cancellation notices.